-No matter what your religious beliefs, here's an important update: As of the time of this writing, there are officially FOUR shopping days left until the start the consumer-driven holiday known as Christmas symbolized by an obese man (sorry... is that non-PC?) in a red suit created by Coca-Cola in 1931 as an advertising campaign (who breaks into your house to leave gifts and steal cookies left for him).
+No matter what your religious beliefs, here's an important update—As of the time of this writing, there are just a handful of shopping days left in this consumer-driven holiday known as Christmas, symbolized by an obese man (sorry... is that non-PC?) wearing a red suit created by Coca-Cola in 1931 as an advertising campaign (who breaks into your house to leave gifts and steal cookies left for him).

 Maybe some people are upset about trees being cut down.
-Or are angry at the perceived wastefulness.
+Or feel angry at the perceived wastefulness.
 Or the blatant, rampant commercialism.
-Or (like me) that Starbucks is the most obnoxiously festive, Ode-To-Joy/Joy-To-The-World place on the planet.
+Or (like me) that Starbucks becomes the most obnoxiously festive, Ode-To-Joy/Joy-To-The-World place on the planet.
 Yup.
 I get it.
-But for now, let's simply acknowledge all this … stuff, and silently agree to put it aside for the time it takes you to read the rest of this article.
+But for now, let's simply acknowledge all of this … stuff, and silently agree to put it aside for the time it takes you to read the rest of this article.

 First, please allow me to admit that I actually love the holiday season.
 And by that, I mean what it stands for: the spirit of the holidays.
 Although filled with joy and music and gift-giving, the holiday season sends many-a-chill down many-a-person's spine.

-- Family.
+- Family drama.
 Family you usually don't see (or don’t get along with) bring with them a host of social dynamics that many don't want to deal with, even for a short visit.
 If you haven't seen them or spoken to them since the last family get-together, chances are there is either no connection… or else there's tension.
 To have to sit nicely and make small talk with people you don't necessarily care for (or with whom you have unresolved issues) can not only create an atmosphere of tension while present in the situation, but the time before and after the holidays can also feel incredibly stressful.

 - "When are you going to get married?" conversations.
 With family and friends present, who's single and who’s taken is very apparent.
 If you're not in a committed relationship — or you don't bring someone to the gathering/party — you know the question's coming.

-- Comparisons.
+- Gift-giving competitiveness.
 What should I get them?
 Is it enough?
 Is it even with what they are getting me?
 What if they get me something and I don't get them something?
 And social media only create a deeper sense of "I didn't get enough" or "I didn't give enough".
 You'll see what everyone else gave and got on Facebook… but did you?